Stelluuh/Phase-1-BreweryApp/README.md

 # Title of Project
-This web application is allows users to search breweries by inputing the location by state.
-Once selected, it should show the user some information about the brewery such as the name, contact info and address if provided.
+This web application allows users to search breweries.
+The page has a feature that allows users to filter by state.
+Once selected, it lists all breweris within that state as well as information about the brewery such as the name, contact info and address if provided.
+There is an 'add to favorites' for the user to set aside places they have visted and add comments.

 # Requirements
 * have json-server installed